 Manx Motor Meet is aimed at 16 to 25-year-olds and aims to encourage safer driving and reduce the number of serious incidents on the Isle of Man’s roads.

-PHAB is a fully inclusive youth club providing a wide range of activities for young people from age 10 (year 6) to age 21.
+PHAB is an inclusive youth club providing a wide range of activities for young people from age 10 (year 6) to age 21.
 We are open on a Tuesday evening from 7-9, term time only and meet in the Youth Wing at Cronk Y Berry School

 Soundcheck provides local musicians over the age of 13 with a place to meet up, organise gigs, make recordings and videos and offers practice facilities.